marg4ryn/ShopIT/README.md

 - Searching, filtering and sorting products
 - Adding products to the shopping cart stored in cookies
 - Placing an order with the selection of payment and delivery methods
+- Managing ads displayed on the home page
 - User registration and login
 - Order history and the ability to track them
 - Administration panel for managing products and categories